-The Head of Health, Safety, Environment, Quality, and Sustainability (HSEQS) is the appointed Management Representative for environmental management, and has the authority to take any action necessary to ensure that environmental management is maintained.
+The Head of Health, Safety, Environment, Quality and Sustainability (HSEQS) is the appointed Management Representative for environmental management and has the authority to take any action necessary to ensure that environmental management is maintained.
 Formal amendment to the EMS is the responsibility of the Management Representative.
-Reporting to the Managing Director, it is the responsibility of the Head of HSEQS to:
+Reporting to the Director Responsible for the Environment, it is the responsibility of the Head of HSEQS to:

-- Ensure the effective use of the HSEQS department and its' resources - Ensure the advisory service provided by the department is an effective and practical interpretation of applicable regulatory and company requirements - Assist the Managing Director in setting realistic goals for the continual improvement in environmental performance - Develop the EMS to achieve the goals set - Ensure the goals set are periodically monitored to agreed standards - Ensure the company is audited against the standards detailed in the EMS
+- Ensure the effective use of the HSES department and its' resources - Ensure the advisory service provided by the department is an effective and practical interpretation of applicable regulatory and company requirements - Assist the Director Responsible for the Environment in setting realistic goals for the continual improvement in environmental performance - Develop the EMS to achieve the goals set - Ensure the goals set are periodically monitored to agreed standards - Ensure the company is audited against the standards detailed in the EMS